 Be a role model

-Kids often do what adults do, not what we tell them to do.
-Both IRL and on social media.
+Kids often do what adults do, not what we tell them to do – including what we do on social media.
 How are you behaving when you are with yours and others’ children?
 How are you talking about other people when children are around?
 Whether it is people you know or people on TV, are you talking about them in a respectful way?
 How are you expressing yourself when/if you are on social media?